 Queen Anne with a View

-Vernon, population 312, is the county seat of Jennings County, Indiana.
-Nearby, North Vernon, population 6,700, serves as the area’s main commercial center.
-Vernon is located 60 miles north of Louisville, Kentucky, and 67 miles southwest of Indianapolis, Indiana.
-The area affords picturesque rolling hills and farm land and is within 30 minutes of Interstate I-65.
-For more information, contact Indiana Landmarks’ Southern Regional Office at email@example.com or 812-284-4534.
+National Register-listed Vernon is the county seat of Jennings County, Indiana, with a population of 312 people.
+Nearby North Vernon, is the area’s main commercial center, with a population of 6,700.
+Vernon is located 60 miles north of Louisville, KY, and 67 miles southwest of Indianapolis, Indiana.
+The area includes picturesque rolling hills, recreational amenities, and farmland, all within 30 minutes of Interstate I-65.